 Loads the source operand into the segment selector field of the local descriptor table register (LDTR).
 The source operand (a general-purpose register or a memory location) contains a segment selector that points to a local descriptor table (LDT).
 After the segment selector is loaded in the LDTR, the processor uses to segment selector to locate the segment descriptor for the LDT in the global descriptor table (GDT).
-It then loads the segment limit and base address for the LDT from the segment descriptor into the LDTR.
-The segment registers DS, ES, SS, FS, GS, and CS are not affected by this instruction, nor is the LDTR field in the task state segment (TSS) for the current task.
+It then loads the segment registers DS, ES, SS, FS, GS, and CS are not affected by this instruction, nor is the LDTR field in the task state segment (TSS) for the current task.